 group blends country and rock, laced with mandolin and fiddle

-accents - as well as a bit of sawdust and whiskey thrown in for
+accents - as well as a bit of sawdust and whiskey

 band delivers country music in the vein of early '70s Stones – rough,